ecosyste-ms/docs/docs/services/data-services/packages.md

 ## Use this service to...

-* ...find all packages that depend on a specific library to assess impact of breaking changes
+* Find all packages that depend on a specific library to assess impact of breaking changes
-* ...identify unmaintained packages by checking last release date across ecosystems
+* Identify unmaintained packages by checking last release date across ecosystems
-* ...find alternative packages by exploring reverse dependencies and similar patterns
+* Find alternative packages by exploring reverse dependencies and similar patterns
-* ...find all packages published by an organization
+* Find all packages published by an organization
-* ...compare package versions to understand what changed in an update
+* Compare package versions to understand what changed in an update
-* ...understand the merge rate of dependabot updates of your library
+* Understand the merge rate of dependabot updates of your library
-* ...track if your breaking changes are causing users to stick with old versions
+* Track if your breaking changes are causing users to stick with old versions